 Cardamom Side Effects

 Cardamom is likely safe for most people when taken by mouth.
 However, very little research has been done regarding its potential side effects.
 For those who suffer from irritable bowel syndrome (IBS) or other stomach sensitivities, large amounts of cardamom can trigger an upset stomach.

 Individuals with gallstones should not take cardamom because it can trigger gallstone colics.
-Likewise, women who are pregnant or breastfeeding should consult a physician before taken cardamom medicinally since little is known about its potential effects.
+Likewise, women who are pregnant or breastfeeding should consult a physician before taking cardamom medicinally since little is known about its potential effects.